Frequently Asked Questions

 What is self-directed learning?

 We believe self-directed learning is when young people have the opportunity to choose the process, content, skills, learning pathways, and/or outcomes of learning, with the guidance, accountability, and support of others, in service of learning about themselves and learning to live together.
 Our definition is inspired by the research from the Institute of Self Directed Learning.
-Read more about what the learners have to say here.
+Most importantly, here is what our learners have to say about what it means.

 How do you teach reading?